About This Cause

 “CommunityWise is a rare and incredibly valuable staple in the Calgary community.
 CommunityWise has led the way in offering space to marginalized groups long before societal access to space became a reality.” -Calgary Queer Arts Society

-The work of these supported organizations spans a wide spectrum of social, environmental, and cultural issues and their approaches range from direct services to peer support to community development to systems change.
+The work of these supported organizations spans a wide spectrum of social, environmental, and cultural issues and their approaches include direct services to peer support to community development to systems change.
 Among other areas, they work in addictions supports and advocacy; community economic development; hunger alleviation; disability services; mental health supports; ethnocultural community organizing; LGBTQ2+ peer support; Indigenous community services; and film, performative, and community arts.

 Our overarching GOALS are to 1) support our members so that they are better able to achieve their own organizational goals and 2) contribute to making Calgary's grassroots and nonprofit sector more equitable.